 - Jobs held in the summer terminate at the end of the Summer quarter

 - Apply for job opportunities here.

-The Student Operations/Work-Study Office will notify you when your earnings are within $300 of their total allotment.
+The Student Employment Office will notify you when your earnings are within $300 of their total allotment.
 Once you’ve reached your earnings limit as indicated on your award letter, you can no longer participate in the program for that work period.
 However, you may continue your position if your employer is willing to pay the full salary.

 Summer Federal Work-Study

-There are limited Federal Work-Study funds that you can use during the Summer quarter.
+There are Federal Work-Study funds that you can use during the Summer quarter.
 Eligible students are either enrolled for the Summer quarter or will be a continuing student (one who has enrolled during the previous school year and will enroll during the subsequent Autumn quarter).